 Shibuya Crossing is an extremely busy and famous pedestrian scramble crossing in the fashionable Shibuya district.
-Shibuya Crossing is frequently used to depict Tokyo.
-Shibuya Cross Read more [...]
+Shibuya Crossing is frequently used to depict how busy Tokyo is.
+S Read more [...]

-Hachiko Statue is a statue of a famous dog who possessed legendary loyalty to his owner.
-Hachiko Statue has become a popular tourist attraction and meeting place between Shibuya Station and the Shibuya Crossing.
+Hachiko was a Japanese dog famous for the legendary loyalty to his owner.
+Hachiko Statue in Shibuya Tokyo has become a popular tourist attraction and meeting place between Shibuya Station and the Shibuya Crossing.

 The true story of Hachiko the dog, who was a golden brown male Akita Inu (a Japanese breed from the mountains of northern Japan), who would arrive at Shibuya Station every afternoon just to wait for the return of his master Professor Hidesaburo Ueno.
 This pattern went on for just over a year, until one day in 1932 Professor Hidesaburo Ueno did not return.
 He had suffered a cerebral hemorrhage while away at work and died.

 For the next nine years, Hachiko continued to arrive at the station at just the right time to meet the train that should carry his master.
 Over these nine years, the fame of Hachiko grew with several articles in the newspapers including

 Asahi Shimbun (Asahi News).
 The first bronze statue of Hachiko was installed outside Shibuya Station in April 1934.
 However this was later destroyed, so the valuable metal could be used during World War II.
 In August 1948 a replacement statue was installed.
 The second Hachiko Statue was created by the son of the original artist, Takeshi Ando.